ngkhanggg/ngkhanggg/README.md

 🎓 Student at RMIT University Vietnam

-🚀 Aspiring Data Engineer | Cloud & Big Data Enthusiast
+🚀 Aspiring Data Engineer/Data Scientist | Cloud & Big Data Enthusiast

-I am fascinated by how raw information transforms into insights that drive businesses forward.
-As an aspiring data engineer, I thrive on designing  scalable, efficient, and automated data workflows that power real-time decision-making.

-Beyond the technical side, I love the challenge of solving real-world data problems and continuously learning new tools and technologies.
+## 💡 Summary

+- Having experience in data engineering and cloud computing, specializing in designing and implementing ETL pipelines for batch and near real-time data processing, ensuring efficient data ingestion, transformation, and integration into a centralized data lakehouse.
+- Having experience in cloud integration using AWS services such as Athena, CloudFormation, DMS, DynamoDB, Glue, Lambda, RDS, and S3, enabling seamless data movement and processing across cloud environments.
+- Having experience in big data technologies, including Apache Hive, Apache Spark, and Apache Iceberg, to support scalable and efficient data workflows.
+Expertise in data modeling, data ingestion, and infrastructure automation using Infrastructure as Code (IaC) to enhance scalability, efficiency, and consistency.

 ## 📌 Experience